diku-dk/futhark-website/blog/2019-01-13-giving-programmers-what-they-want.rst

 code.
 One common technique we have observed is to use small constant-sized arrays as a data structure.
 This may be a habit that comes from NumPy or other array languages, where this seems to be a popular style.
-For example, several we might represent a point in three-dimensional space as a three-element array::
+For example, we might represent a point in three-dimensional space as a three-element array::

   type vec3 = [3]f32